 Below are some frequently asked questions about things to do in Sorrento, italy.

-Q: What are some must-do activities in Sorrento, Italy?
+Q: What are some of the best things to do in Sorrento, Italy?

 A: Some must-do activities in Sorrento include exploring the charming historic town centre, tasting local treats like limoncello and pizza, and enjoying scenic views at the Marina Grande.
 Taking a boat tour to Capri and visiting nearby historical sites, such as Museo Correale di Terranova, are also popular activities.